starzje/react-router-to-array-ts/README.md

 handle{{ title: "Title goes here", category: "category goes here" }}
 ```

-Also don't add any slahes "/" to your paths at beginning or at the end, react-router-to-array-ts will do that for you
+Also don't add any slashes "/" to your paths at beginning or at the end, react-router-to-array-ts will do that for you

 ```javascript
 path = 'user/userid'